How Much Protein Can Your Body Absorb?

 Does Protein Distribution Impact Muscle Mass?

-Recent research has determined that total protein intake throughout the day plays a more significant role in muscle gain than the total distribution of protein [12, 13, 14].
+Some recent research has suggested that total protein intake throughout the day plays a more significant role in muscle gain than the total distribution of protein [12, 13, 14].

-This doesn’t mean you need to strictly calculate the exact grams of protein you are getting at every meal and snack to perfectly fall into this category, but it’s important to be mindful to choose a protein source at every meal and supplement if you know you might be falling short.
+This doesn't mean you need to strictly calculate the exact grams of protein you are getting at every meal and snack, but it's important to eat protein at every meal and supplement to optimize protein metabolism and body composition.

 Should I Take Protein Before or After a Workout?